Property investors learn how to claim the maximum building allowance

 And that’s good news, but I want to turn it into great news!

-Up until now, when you ordered a depreciation report, quantity surveyors give you a lump total for your building allowance, based on the Government’s guidelines that these items last approximately 40 years.
+Until now, when you order a depreciation report, quantity surveyors give you a lump total for your building allowance, based on the Government’s guidelines that these items last approximately 40 years.

 But in our experience, that’s not true.

 Investors tend to update things like kitchens and bathrooms every 20 years.

 So Washington Brown has come up with the Building Allowance Maximiser report, and it’s the only one of its kind.